All planning checklists

 Begin researching transport options to and within Manchester.

-Look into train tickets to Manchester Piccadilly, flights to Manchester Airport, and consider local Metrolink tram passes for easy city centre travel.
+Check train fares to Manchester Piccadilly, flights to Manchester Airport, and Metrolink day passes for hopping between NQ, Deansgate, and Salford Quays.

-Book train tickets to Manchester Piccadilly in advance for better rates; for airport transfers, consider the direct train link to Manchester Piccadilly.
+Book trains to Piccadilly in advance for better fares - the airport has a direct train link if you are flying in.

 Easy·Medium impact